UtrechtUniversity/wildlifenl/docs/TechnicalDesign.md

 ### Animal
 A specific instance of an animal.
 For example: that one horse.
 Usually this implies that the animal in question carries an animal-borne sensor for unique identifaction.

+### Animal-Info
+Additional information on an animal that is involved in an `SightingReport` or `CollisionReport` as reported by the end-user.

 ### Answer
 A possible answer for a question (choice).

+### Belonging
+Additional information for a `DamageReport` specifying the type of belonging being damaged.

 ### Borne-Sensor-Deployment
 A record associating `Borne-Sensor-Reading` records with an `Animal`, having a start and end timestamp to match records of type `Borne-Sensor-Reading` with the correct `Borne-Sensor-Deployment`.